tbo47/control-and-command/README.md

 -   **High Performance**: Built for speed and efficiency.
 -   **Seamless Integration**: Easily integrates with your existing software (React, Vue, Angular, etc.).
 -   **Enterprise-Friendly**: Open-source with a business-friendly license.

-Take control of your factory's processes with this powerful and flexible tool.